Dr-Sauce/DongledongleForKakaoTalk/README.md

 **○ Profile picture appears weird on other devices.**

-Devices have different resolutions so it is normal to see it like that on other devices.
+Devices have different resolutions so it is normal to see it like that.
 Try using Multi Profile to improve the problem a bit.

 # 동글동글 Preview